MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/identity/index.md

 ---
 title: "Identity decision guide"
-description: Learn how Identity and access management (IAM) services enable you to manage access control in the cloud.
+description: Learn how identity and access management (IAM) services enable you to manage access control in the cloud.
 author: rotycenh
 ms.author: abuck
 ms.date: 02/11/2019